Exeter: Rugby union

 The city's professional rugby union team is the Exeter Chiefs.
 Founded in 1871, as Exeter Rugby Club, the team have played their home games at Sandy Park stadium, located adjacent to junction 30 of the M5, since 2006 after relocating from their previous stadium at the County Ground which had been used continually from 1905.
 They have been continuous members of the highest division of English rugby, the Premiership, since 2010.
-They have been English champions twice, in 2017, and 2020.
-Anglo-Welsh Cup winners twice, in 2014 and 2018.
+They have been English champions twice, in 2017 and 2020, and Anglo-Welsh Cup winners twice, in 2014 and 2018.
 In 2020, the club became European Champions for the first time in their history, defeating Parisian based club Racing 92 in the final at Bristol's Ashton Gate Stadium 31–27.

 The city also has two other clubs: Wessex Rugby Club, which is located in Exwick, and Exeter Saracens Rugby Club, which is located in Whipton.

 Football

-Exeter City is Exeter's only Professional Association football club.
-Currently members of League One, they have played their home games at St James Park since their formation in 1904.
+Exeter City is Exeter's only professional football club.
+Currently members of EFL League One, they have played their home games at St James Park since their formation in 1901.
 The club were founder members of the Football League's Third Division (south) in 1920, but have never progressed higher than the third tier of the English football league system, and in 2003 were relegated to the Conference.

 Other sports

-Exeter Cricket Club administer three teams that play in the Devon Cricket League.
-The first of which plays in the Premier Division at first XI level and the next plays at second XI level.
-The club play their home games at County Ground where they have remained for over 180 years.
+Exeter Cricket Club administers three teams that play in the Devon Cricket League.
+The first of these plays in the Premier Division at first XI level, and the next plays at second XI level.
+The teams play their home games at County Ground, where the club has remained for over 180 years.

 Exeter Rowing Club competes both locally and nationally, and has a recorded history originating in the early 19th century.
 The City of Exeter Rowing Regatta is run annually in July, and is the eldest and largest regatta in the South West, with racing first recorded on the river in the 1860s.

 Exeter's speedway team, Exeter Falcons, was established in 1929 and were located at the County Ground until its permanent closure in 2005.
-The team was revived in 2015, but are currently based in Plymouth.
+The team was revived in 2015, but is currently based in Plymouth.
 Speedway was also staged briefly at tracks in Alphington and Peamore after the Second World War.